mesonbuild/meson/docs/markdown/howtox.md

 ## Producing a coverage report

-First initialise the build directory with this command.
+First initialize the build directory with this command.

 ```console
 $ meson <other flags> -Db_coverage=true